Marquette Regional History Center

 Picture

-Looking for an interesting 20-30 minute program for your community organization or service club, veterans group, senior center, or nursing home?
-Outreach programs are offered free of charge in Marquette County.
+Looking for an interesting 20-50 minute program for your community organization or service club, veterans group, senior center, or nursing home?
+Outreach programs are offered for a suggested donation in Marquette County.
 Call if you're interested in scheduling a tour!
 906-226-3571.

 Through the Curator’s Eyes